aimansae/reviewme-api/README.md

 - A huge credit goes to Code Institute's Django DRF walkthrough project, that was used as a main guide to build ReviewMe project.

-- Code Institute tutors were consulted during project set up (version) issues and a huge thanks to all of them for the explainations and suggestion to solve the issues I faced.
+- Code Institute tutors were consulted during project set up (version) issues and a huge thanks to all of them for the explanations and suggestion to solve the issues I faced.

 - Documentation provided by Code institute was highly consulted, such as Django Rest documentation and Django functionality links